 Interfaces

 One connection per Member State will be established between the ESD and MNSW.
 The ESD shall use industry standards and offer the possibility to create, update and read information.

+This chapter explains how to provide information to the ESD and retrieve information from the ESD.
+The identification of technical solution on how to implement a local copy at national level (e.g. cache, database, etc.) is a Member State decision when developing MNSW system and is not specified in this document.

-The following services will be offered to the MNSWs:
+The following services will be offered by the ESD:

 Access through System to System interface